Don't worry, I ain't gonna bite you. I can smell your fear like I can smell the sour milk in your fridge. I'm seven years old, and too wise for lies.

 An Aesop: Each episode is centered around Ryan learning a lesson about something in his life (it's the remaining word after the pre-episode quote fades).
 For instance, an episode in season 2 was about Ryan learning to abandon his guilt.

-Alpha Bitch: Jenny definitely does this to Ryan, especially in "Sacrifice".
+Alpha Bitch: Jenna definitely does this to Ryan, especially in "Sacrifice".

 Amoral Attorney: Ryan was known as the Archaeologist at his old firm for his ability to dig up dirt on the opposition.

 Author Appeal: There are a lot of "anal" related things in this show.

 Basement-Dweller: Ryan spends a lot of time in his own basement getting high, even though he owns the entire house.
 At the end of season one, it's put into question whether the basement really exists.

 Bi the Way: In episode 3, Wilfred states he roots other dogs all the time to establish dominance.
 Later, in the same episode, he plays "fuck/marry/kill" with Ryan and says he'd "screw Toto, marry Lassie, and kill Marmaduke."

 Wilfred also mentions that dogs settle their differences sometimes by rape-fighting.
 In the season three opener He settles things with his clone this way.
 He doesn't like talking about its outcome.